AGES AND AGES

 YouTube

 The sparks I chose to follow were mostly simple reflections about what it’s like to be in a body, to have agency, to have space, and to move through this window of time like a visitor.
-It was an exploration, and with every exploration comes imagery: heatwaves waving back at me (Hot Pavement)…sidewalks slipping off into infinity (City Walkin’)…painted hills, sharp like knives, cutting up the purple sky (Wild Ride)…up again, into the light again, open my eyes and then I realize I don’t want it to end (Second Thoughts).
+It was an exploration, and with every exploration comes imagery: heatwaves waving back at me (Hot Pavement)…sidewalks slipping off into infinity (“City Walkin’”)…painted hills, sharp like knives, cutting up the purple sky (“Wild Ride”)…up again, into the light again, open my eyes and then I realize I don’t want it to end (“Second Thoughts”).
+Thematically, there is searching in these songs, but never a sense of feeling lost.

 Photo Credit: James Rexroad